June 29, 2014

 Likes

-3. I like the idea of serving different Filipino dishes especially those foods that you don’t normally cook or eat at home like Papaitan, Sisig and Dinuguan.
+3. I like the idea of serving different Filipino dishes, especially those foods that you don’t normally cook or eat at home, like Papaitan, Sisig, and Dinuguan.

-6. They offer acoustic bands, local folk dances and harana while eating every day.
-There is a live cultural show every Friday, Saturday (dinner) and Sunday (lunch and dinner) but we missed it because we left early.
+6. They offer acoustic bands, local folk dances, and harana while eating every day.
+There is a live cultural show every Friday, Saturday (dinner), and Sunday (lunch and dinner), but we missed it because we left early.

-7. I could say that the buffet rate is worth it because of the all you can eat food + unlimited drinks.
+7. I could say that the buffet rate is worth it because of the all-you-can-eat food + unlimited drinks.

 Dislikes